ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 DNS TXT records are the RECOMMENDED method of doing DNS-based domain verification.
 The provider constructs the validation domain name by prepending a provider-relevant prefix followed by "-challenge" to the domain name being validated (e.g. "\_foo-challenge.example.com").

-The RDATA of the TXT resource record MUST contain a unique token identifying the challenge constructed as the output of the following:

-1. Generate a Random Token with at least 128 bits of entropy.
+The RDATA of the TXT resource record MUST contain a unique token identifying the challenge.
+This value MUST have at least 128 bits of entropy.
+It MUST NOT contain any characters outside the base64url alphabet, including padding characters ("=").
-2. Take the SHA-256 digest output {{SHA256}} of it.
-3. base64url encode it.

 See {{RFC4086}} for additional information on randomness requirements.

 Providers MUST provide clear instructions on when a verifying record can be removed.
 The user SHOULD de-provision the resource record provisioned for a DNS-based domain verification challenge once the one-time challenge is complete.
 These instructions SHOULD be encoded in the RDATA via comma-separated ASCII key-value pairs {{RFC1464}} using the key `expiry`.
 If this is done, the token should have a key `token`.
 For example: